Rapptz/discord.py/.github/ISSUE_TEMPLATE/feature_request.md

 ### The Problem

 <!--
 What problem is your feature trying to solve?
-What becomes easier when this feature is implemented?
+What becomes easier or possible when this feature is implemented?
 -->

 ### The Ideal Solution